Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/02 Mods - Ammo/Honey Badger + .300 Blackout Framework [Pillii]/readme.txt

 Clones it into a HK437, SMG in .300 Blackout.
 It will have a shorter range than other options in these patches, but higher muzzle velocity.
 You won't notice the size difference, but uuuuhhhh someone else can do the modeling and animation job.

+HK 433 [Sedzhimol]
+Turns the black variant into a HK437, otherwise same deal as above.

 RWAP
 Several weapons now have variants in .300 Blackout.
 Two options:
 - SIG MCX: variants for the MCX Virtus, MCX Rattler, and MCX SPEAR LT.